 Use ripe brown bananas to make this super moist banana bread.
 Its easy to make, full of flavour and your home will smell delicious!

-This recipe makes a super moist banana bread with rich flavour and a slightly dense crumb.
+This recipe makes a soft fluffy banana bread with a crispy exterior, rich flavour and a tender crumb.

 It is difficult to know what teenagers will eat – sometimes bananas last barely a few hours in the fruit bowl and other times they are barely noticed and ignored till they turn brown and on their way to turning mushy.

 That’s when I rescue them and bring back something that looks more appealing like this delicious banana bread, guaranteed to make your kitchen smell delicious!

 Banana bread is great on its own, toasted with butter for breakfast, with coffee, in lunch-boxes… anytime!

 Click the subscribe button above to get more recipes like this to your inbox.